JonQuxBurton/MobileMicroservicesSample/README.md

 ## Testing Strategy

-My plan is to test the system from the bottom up, with unit tests and from the top down with manual and automated tests.
+To achieve these goals, my plan is to test the system from the bottom up, with unit tests and from the top down with manual and automated tests.
 These are illustrated on the standard testing pyramid:

 ![alt text](https://raw.githubusercontent.com/JonQuxBurton/MobileMicroservicesSample/master/docs/TestingStrategy.png)